-Instagram has become the go-to platform for photographers to market their work.
-It’s not surprising as the image-sharing network has more than 600 million active users, making it the perfect platform to promote your art.
+Instagram is the go-to platform for most photographers to promote their craft.
+This isn’t a big surprise as the image-sharing network has more than 500 million daily active users, making it the perfect platform to promote your art.

-Despite being a mobile photography platform, the majority of photographers use it to share their best images, which are normally captured with a DSLR.
-However, despite sounding straight-forward, making an image look as good on Instagram as it does on your computer isn’t that easy.
-This is a common struggle amongst many photographers.
+It might be a mobile photography platform but the majority of photographers use it to share their best images; images that are normally captured with a DSLR.
+Ideally, the image you post looks as good on Instagram as it does on your computer but this is, unfortunately, not always the case.
+In fact, it’s a common struggle amongst many photographers.

 However, according to Instagram, the maximum image size they accept without making their own adjustments is a width of 1080px.
 Once an image has a width of over 1080 pixels, Instagram will downsize it, which results in a loss of details.